lmnaslimited/lens-docs/src/content/docs/ai-test-pilot/configure_test_pilot/setting_up_configurator.md

 4. **Input the Site Name**: Enter the name of the site you want to test.
 5. **Enter the Authorization Key**: Provide the basic authorization key for the site.
 6. **Enter the Client Name**: Add the client name associated with the site.
-7. **Select Doctypes to Test**: From the list, choose the doctypes you want to test for this site.
+7. **Enter Doctypes to Test**: Enter the doctypes you want to test for this site.
 8. **Save the Site Detail**: Once all fields are completed, save the site details.